How to Visit Copper Canyon by Train – Updated 2019

 CHIHUAHUA towards LOS MOCHIS

-Mondays, Thursdays and Saturdays ONLY
+Mondays, Wednesdays and Saturdays ONLY

 Destination | Arrival/Departure |